Application Scale Quantum Circuit Compilation with Controlled Error: Results

 A high-level overview of the compilation workflow is presented in Figure~\ref{fig:resut_workflow}, with detailed descriptions of each step provided in the Methods section.
 We briefly describe each step here and the theoretical foundations that motivate it.

 The \emph{Partitioner} splits the input circuit into $K$ non-overlapping subcircuits, or \emph{blocks}.
-Then the \emph{Synthesis} step creates an ensemble of circuits that are $\epsilon$-approximations to the target unitary for each block; \ie $||U^\k_i - V^\k||_F \leq \epsilon$, for $1\leq i \leq M^\k_{\rm synth}$, where $U^\k_i$ is the $i$th member of the ensemble for partition $k$, $V^\k$ is the target unitary for partition $k$, and $||A||_F \equiv \sqrt{\tr(A\dg A)}$ is the Frobenius norm.
+Then the \emph{Ensemble Generation} step creates an ensemble of circuits that are $\epsilon$-approximations to the target unitary for each block; \ie $||U^\k_i - V^\k||_F \leq \epsilon$, for $1\leq i \leq M^\k_{\rm synth}$, where $U^\k_i$ is the $i$th member of the ensemble for partition $k$, $V^\k$ is the target unitary for partition $k$, and $||A||_F \equiv \sqrt{\tr(A\dg A)}$ is the Frobenius norm.
 This norm is chosen at this step for its computational efficiency.
 Resource-aware synthesis may be applied at this stage, \eg penalizing costly gates such as arbitrary angle rotations.
-Next, the \emph{Diversification} step expands this ensemble for each block to ensembles of size $M^\k \geq M^\k_{\rm synth}$ by a variety of techniques detailed in the Methods.
-The aim of this step is to increase the diversity of the ensemble for each block while maintaining the approximation error of each member of the ensemble below $\epsilon$.
-This step could be considered a part of the \emph{Synthesis} step, but we separate it in the workflow to emphasize that the diversification strategies are general and can be integrated with any ``off-the-shelf'' circuit synthesis/compilation tool.
+Additionally, this step aims increase the diversity of the ensemble for each block while maintaining the approximation error of each member of the ensemble below $\epsilon$.
 Next, the \emph{Ensemble Optimization} step solves a convex quadratic program to determine an optimal \emph{weighted} ensemble for each block; \ie weights $0 \leq p^\k_i \leq 1$ (with $\sum_{i=1}^{M^\k} p^\k_i = 1$) are computed that minimize the \emph{weighted ensemble error}: $\normf{\sum_{i=1}^{M^\k} p^\k_i U^\k_i - V^\k}$.